David-Maisonave/SqliteFuzzyPlusExtension/README.md

 - IsDirExist - Takes the path of the directory as a string argument and returns 1 or 0, where 1 means the directory exists. - (alias = DirExist)
 - IsFileExist - Takes a string path to determine if a specified file exists and returns 1 or 0, where 1 means the file exists. - (alias = FileExist)

+# Examples
+- SQL examples are listed in the following link: [Examples](https://github.com/David-Maisonave/SqliteFuzzyPlusExtension/tree/main/Docs/Examples).
+- Other examples will be posted before the non-beta version is posted.